xizula/MTG/README.md

 with specific values discribing cards and to insert a big amout of data into it easily.

 ## Interface
-Database will be connected to user-friendly interface using php.
+Database is connected to user-friendly interface using php.